 Judging by the length of history many herbs have with helping us to sleep, we humans have always struggled to get quality shut-eye.
-Although there is a cupboard full of herbs for sleep I have chosen my five favourites to share with you.
+Although there is a cupboard full of herbs for sleep I have chosen my five

 A note on safety

 These herbs are generally safe for most people.
 However, if you have a medical condition, are pregnant or breastfeeding, please get professional advice before using.
 It is not recommended to use these herbs for sleep alongside pharmaceutical sedatives.